Advanced Manufacturing« Back

 This course covers the basics of DC (direct current) and AC (alternating current) theory and fundamentals.
 Course topics include concepts of electrical schematics, components, voltage, current and resistance.
 Ohms Law is used extensively to verify the results obtained from the outcomes of the lab experiments.
 Power supplies and test equipment like the digital volt Ohm meter will be operated to make observations of circuit parameters and operation.

 This course is designed to provide the basic skills in AC / DC motors and motor control.
-The prerequisite for this course is Electrical Fundamentals.
 The course provides an understanding of the operation of AC and DC motors and motor control circuits.
 Course topics include AC / DC motor operations, control circuit components, motor control wiring, connections, ladder diagrams, and interpretation of electronic motor control schematics.

 This course is designed to provide the basic skills in AC / DC motors and motor control.
-The prerequisite to this course is Electrical Fundamentals.
 The course provides an understanding of the operation of AC and DC motors and motor control circuits.
 Course topics include AC / DC motor operations, control circuit components, motor control wiring, connections, ladder diagrams, and interpretation of electronic motor control schematics.
 The course also introduces the student to variable frequency drives (VFDs) and provides practical skills in programming one of the more commonly used drives.

 This course is designed to provide the basic skills in Fluid Power.
 The course provides an understanding of fluid power symbols, basic components of fluid power systems including basic laws and formulas for fluid power calculations.
 Course topics include pumps, control valves, actuators, and maintenance procedures of fluid power systems.